ROADWork: A Dataset and Benchmark for Learning to Recognize, Observe, Analyze and Drive Through Work Zones: Analyzing Work Zones

-In Sections~\ref{subsec:recognize} and~\ref{subsec:observe}, we focused on object recognition and fine-grained scene understanding.
-As we noted in Section~\ref{sec:intro} (also see Figure~\ref{fig:observe-analyze-motivation}), analyzing the scene globally is required when navigating construction zones. ``Analyzing'' the work zone in this paper refers to generating a compressed representation of the scene (in the form of a description) to inform downstream planning and control algorithms.
-A faithful scene description is an extremely compressed scene representation, and can act as an additional context while navigating.
-Recently, Vision-Language Models~\cite{li2022blip, liu2023llava} have shown very good scene comprehension abilities and we understand their capabilities in generating these scene descriptions.
+Sections~\ref{subsec:recognize} and~\ref{subsec:observe} focused on object recognition and fine-grained understanding and observations.
+However, global scene analysis is equally crucial for navigating work zones.
+In this section, we study how well foundation models generate global work zone descriptions and use ``analyzing'' to refer to generating scene descriptions that may guide downstream planning.

-\textbf{Generating Work Zone Descriptions.} Visual-language foundation models have shown considerable performance in scene understanding and comprehension in many general situations~\cite{radford2021learning, li2022blip, liu2023llava}.
-However, work zones are underrepresented in their training sets, and pretrained BLIP~\cite{li2022blip} and LLaVA~\cite{liu2023llava} models do not generate informative descriptions (Table~\ref{tbl:workzone-captions}).
+\textbf{Generating Work Zone Descriptions.} Vision-Language Models (VLM) have shown strong performance in scene understanding in various scenarios~\cite{radford2021learning, li2022blip, liu2023llava, liu2024improved}.
+However, work zones are underrepresented in their training data.
+Our experiments show that while pre-trained BLIP~\cite{li2022blip} and LLaVA~\cite{liu2024improved, li2024llavanext-strong} fail to generate informative work zone descriptions, fine-tuning on \emphdatasetname enables them to produce accurate and contextually relevant descriptions.